 2. The interest rate earned on an investment

 In addition to the time you allow your investment to grow, the interest rate you earn will impact the results.
 Of course, a higher interest rate will produce a higher ending balance when compounding is taken into account.
+You should of course look for the best compound interest investments.

 However, you should be wary of seeking out the highest interest rate at all costs.
 Higher interest rates are associated with higher-risk investments.